 A. The main way to become a member of The European Tour or European Challenge Tour is to go to Qualifying School which takes part in the latter part of the year (September – November).

 All* players who participate at the 1st Qualifying Stage will be eligible for Associate Member 1 of the European Challenge Tour for the following season.

-*Exception: Any player removed from a Stage 1 or 2 tournaments by the European Tour due to conduct or non-competitive performance.
+*Exception: Any player removed from a 1st or 2nd Stage tournament by the European Tour due to conduct or non-competitive performance.

 Q. How do I enter the European Tour Qualifying School?